virt-manager/virt-manager/CONTRIBUTING.md

 it will be invoked as well.

 Patches to `virtinst/` code should ideally not regress code coverage testing.
-Run `./setup.py test --coverage` to see a coverage report before and after your contribution, and ensure no new lines show up.
+Run `pytest --cov` to see a coverage report before and after your contribution, and ensure no new lines show up.
 Maintainers can help you out if you aren't sure how to test your code.